davmac314/dinit/doc/getting_started.md

 build Dinit from source and install it.

 We don't cover how to set up Dinit as a system "init".
-See [linux/DINIT-AS-INIT.md](linux/DINIT-AS-INIT.md) if you're interested in using Dinit as your system "init" or system-level service manager.
+See [linux/DINIT-AS-INIT.md](linux/DINIT-AS-INIT.md) if you're interested in using Dinit as your system "init" or service manager.
+However, you may still wish to read through this guide first, as it will give an overview of Dinit's configuration and operation.

 ## Starting Dinit